Valencia-oh/PKMN-Jade/README.md

 ### Credits
 - The majority of systems would not work without the use of the CSE engine, so shout out to all the devs on there
 - Falinks and the Applin line Sprites are from Sage Deoxys
-- nuukiie made the Togekiss, Mamoswine Wingull lines
+- nuukiie made the Togekiss, Mamoswine, Honchkrow and Wingull lines